library-data-platform/ldp/USER_GUIDE.md

 tenant_id | 1
 ```

-Unlike the main LDP tables in which IDs are unique per table, the
+Unlike the main LDP tables in which IDs are unique (per tenant ID), the
 history tables can have many records with the same ID.
 Note also that
 if a value in the source database changes more than once during the
 interval between any two runs of the LDP loader, the LDP history will